 The Tuesday Photo Challenge is a weekly theme-based challenge for photographers of all kinds to share both new and old photography.
 This week's theme is spring.

 This past week we had some low temperatures and strong winds.
-The kind of weather that makes me wish I live somewhere warm; tropical.
-The snow from the last week’s snowstorm was still piled high and showed no signs of melting.
-In some places, the ploughs had created great mountains of black ice over seven feet in height.
+The kind of weather that makes me wish I live somewhere warm, tropical.
+The snow from the last week's snowstorm was still piled high and showed no signs of melting.
+The ploughs had created great mountains of black ice over seven feet in height in some places.
 I imagine that some kids might look at those and think, “Can I use my sledge on that?”.

 Spring in New Jersey doesn’t really start until mid-April.
 It’s too early for this post.
-I had fully expected that I would be posting these photos from past springs just so I would have something …
+I had fully expected that I would be posting these photos from past springs to have something …

 I was concerned that I would not find the typical signs of spring for this area.
 Where would I find spring plants such as skunk cabbage, Rue anemone, Jack in the Pulpit, and the aptly named Spring Beauty?
 The oak has barely started to produce buds.
 However, the cedar and Juniper are in full form.
 Achoo!!

-In late February we had some unusually warm weather and my spring garden bloomed.
-The crocus pushed themselves out and I worried that my spring garden would be bare.
+In late February, we had some hot weather, and my spring garden bloomed.
+The crocus pushed themselves out, and I worried that my spring garden would be bare.

 But I got some surprises on Friday.
 Thursday and Friday were much warmer days with daytime temperatures between 6ºC and 15ºC.
 Enough of the snow melted to expose these flowers.
 They had been sitting under the snow, preserved, for two weeks.